 Your predecessors have done that.
 Poured trillions for decades with the help of past heads of states and a cabinet of citizen representatives.
 Yet, widespread unemployment today, has grown to prevail at 60%!
 How did that happen?

 You say perhaps “they” have not done enough.
 That you will do more than them.
 That is possible.
 For how long would you do more of the same?
 What went wrong?
 What else could we do?

-Some measures are drastic and feels more like a bitter pill to swallow.
-But I hope it will make the tough actions we would need to take instead become easier to bear with.
+Some measures are drastic and feel more like a bitter pill to swallow.
+But I hope it will make the tough actions we would take at a later stage become easier to bear with.
 So here goes.

 1. “EXPORT” UNEMPLOYMENT